VadymV/BOB/README.md

 ### Current state:
 - The script ```split_data.py``` preprocesses the data and splits the data into train/validation/test sets.
-- The script ```run.py``` trains a representation model in a self-supervised way without labels.
+- The script ```train_ssl.py``` trains a representation model in a self-supervised way without labels.
+- The script ```train_linear.py``` trains a linear model in a supervised way with binary labels (positivity or negativity) on top of the SSL model.
+- The script ```train_baseline.py``` trains a baseline model in a supervised way with binary labels.
 - The training process can be seen on the W&B (https://wandb.ai/site) dashboard (you need to create an account).

-### Next steps:
+### Next update will include:
-- A YAML file containing the hyperparameters (i.e. epochs, batch size, and other) and parameters.
-- A linear model that is trained in a supervised way (labels for valence are used) from the features learnt from by the representation model.
-This model will classify brain data into two classes: positivity or negativity.
-- A baseline model that is trained in a supervised way (labels for valence are used) from engineered features.
-This model will classify brain data into two classes: positivity or negativity.
+- Deploying Kubeflow and Ray on Google Kubernetes Engine (GKE) for smooth training and serving of the models.
 - Statistical evaluation of the results achieved by linear and baseline models.
 Here, we want to evaluate which model performs better.
 For this, statistical significance of results will be reported using p-value and effect size.

-#### Afterwards, I will deploy Kubeflow and Ray on Google Kubernetes Engine (GKE) for smooth training and serving of the models.

 This is an open-source project done in my free time.
 I have a full time job, so I will proceed as I have time.